Insight - Syrian rebel splits deepen after failed 'merger' with al Qaeda arm

 Distrust between Nusra and Ahrar is mutual.
 Nusra accuses its Islamist rival of being a front for Turkey, addressing not the "interests of Muslims" but the agenda of Ankara in order to be part of a future political deal to rule Syria.

+Ahrar presents itself as a Syrian nationalist force, in contrast to al Qaeda's global jihadist ideology.
+It recently joined a Saudi-backed Syrian opposition council set up to join the U.N. peace talks, although the council is demanding an end to air strikes and blockades by the Syrian government and its allies before it will take part.

-Ahrar and other groups are pushing Nusra to cut its ties with al Qaeda as a step towards becoming more fully engaged in the struggle against Assad.
+Ahrar and other groups are pushing Nusra to cut its ties with al Qaeda as a step towards becoming more fully engaged in the struggle against Syrian President Bashar al-Assad.

 "The problem is with the Qaeda link and its ideological implications.
 Nusra insists on its agenda, it doesn't want to manoeuvre at all," said a frustrated Ahrar commander, accusing it of "damaging the revolution".